I get a “You need Flash installed and enabled in order to use the flash client” message when visiting the platform

 - Click on the tab with screen showing an eye (Web Privacy Settings).

-- Look through the list for the hostname for sessions.agftutoring.com.
+- Look through the list for the hostname for platform.agftutoring.com.

 - Click ‘Always Allow’ radio button.

 Now launch our Online Tutoring platform.
 You should no longer be prompted for the Flash Security Dialog.